Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics.md

 draft: false
 weight: 10
 ---
 The Marketplace allows the creation and tracking of custom units, which can also be tied to a Product Plan Quota.
-To enable tracking and associate custom units with the appropriate quotas, the Discovery and Traceability agents have been enhanced to connect to a custom metric reporting service.
+To enable tracking and associate custom units with the appropriate quotas, the Discovery and Traceability agents connect to a custom metric reporting service.
 This guide will help you implement and configure this functionality.

 {{< alert title="Note" color="primary" >}}
 This feature requires agents built with SDK version 1.1.104 or later.